dustinpfister/blog_posts/_posts/threejs-curve.md

 layout: post
 categories: three.js
 id: 993
-updated: 2022-06-29 15:22:46
+updated: 2022-06-29 15:25:20
-version: 1.17
+version: 1.18
 ---

-The [curve class in threejs](https://threejs.org/docs/#api/en/extras/core/Curve) is a way to go about creating a curve with a little javaScript logic that can then be used with the tube geometry constructor as the first argument for the function.
+The [curve class in threejs](https://threejs.org/docs/#api/en/extras/core/Curve) is a way to go about creating a curve with a little javaScript logic that can then be used with the [tube geometry constructor](https://threejs.org/docs/#api/en/geometries/TubeGeometry) as the first argument for the function.
 This geometry can then be use with a mesh object which allows for making line like structures but because it is with mesh object rather than lines objects I can use mesh materials like the basic or phong materials.

 The curve class is a base class for making an object composed of methods that are used to define the points in 3d space that define the curve.
 This curve class and any additional class3s based off if it is then a little different from the idea of having a collection of Vector3 class instances that re crated by way of some logic, or just exists as some form of data that is hard coded into javaScript or in some kind of additional asset like a JSON file.
 This might then be one of the limitations of the curve class and also the closely corresponding tube geometry constructor when it comes to the idea of having data rather than a means of generating data.